Ship's cat: Togo

+Tom

+Tom, a grey and black tabby, was a ship's cat of the US Navy, aboard the USS Maine (ACR-1) in 1898.
+When the ship was sunk in Havana Harbor on 15 February 1898 (an act which precipitated the Spanish–American War), 266 sailors, a Pug mascot, and two of the three ship's cats died, but Tom survived (with injuries).
+Adopted by the Maine's executive officer, then-Commander Richard Wainwright, Tom was subsequently featured in animal-rights-related materials by the ASPCA and other humane societies, who praised the naval treatment of ship's cats as cared-for, working companion animals.

 Trim

 Trim was the ship's cat on a number of the ships under the command of Matthew Flinders during voyages to circumnavigate and map the coastline of Australia during 1801–1803.
 He became a favourite of the crew and was the first cat to circumnavigate Australia.
 He remained with Flinders until death.
-He has been the subject of a number of works of literature, and statues have been placed in his honour, including one that sits on a window sill at the State Library of New South Wales in Sydney.
+He has been the subject of a number of works of literature, and statues have been placed in his honour, including one that sits on a windowsill at the State Library of New South Wales in Sydney.

 Unsinkable Sam

 Previously named Oscar, he was the ship's cat of the German battleship Bismarck.
-When she was sunk on 27 May 1941, only 116 out of a crew of over 2,200 survived.
-Oscar was picked up by the destroyer HMS Cossack, one of the ships responsible for destroying Bismarck.
-Cossack herself was torpedoed and sunk a few months later, on 24 October, killing 159 of her crew, but Oscar again survived to be rescued, and was taken to Gibraltar.
+When the ship was sunk on 27 May 1941, only 116 crew members of over 2,200 survived.
+Oscar was picked up by the destroyer HMS Cossack, one of the ships responsible for destroying the Bismarck.
+Cossack herself was torpedoed and sunk on 24 October 1941, killing 159 of her crew; but Oscar again survived, was rescued and taken to Gibraltar.
 He became the ship's cat of HMS Ark Royal, which was torpedoed and sunk in November that year.

 Oscar was again rescued, but it was decided at that time to transfer him to a home on land.
 By now known as Unsinkable Sam because of surviving the three ship sinkings, he was given a new job as shore duty mouse-catcher in the office buildings of the Governor of Gibraltar because he still had "six lives to go".
 He eventually was taken to the UK and spent the rest of his life at the 'Home for Sailors'.
 A portrait of him exists in the collections of the National Maritime Museum in Greenwich.